npruehs/ue4-rts/README.md

 1. Bind the axis MoveCameraUpDown (e.g. to Up and Down keys).
 1. At your RTSPlayerController, set the CameraSpeed (e.g. to 500).
 1. At your RTSPlayerController, set the CameraScrollThreshold (e.g. to 10).

+## Adding Units

+1. Create a new Character blueprint.
+1. Set skeletal mesh, position, rotation, animation and capsule size as usual.
+1. Set pawn AI controller class to your RTSCharacterAIController.
+1. Add a SelectableComponent.